getgrav/grav-learn/pages/20/04.plugins/08.plugin-compatibility/doc.md

 ## For Site Administrators

-### During a Major Upgrade
+### During the Migration to 2.0

-When upgrading Grav to a new major version, the Admin panel's Safe Upgrade screen will show:
+When migrating from Grav 1.x to 2.0 via the **Migrate to Grav 2.0** plugin, the wizard's Step 2 will show:

-- **Blocking** — Enabled plugins/themes not compatible with the target version.
-You must disable these before the upgrade can proceed.
-A "Disable" button is provided for each.
-- **Warnings** — Disabled plugins/themes not compatible with the target version.
-These won't block the upgrade, but you should verify compatibility before re-enabling them.
+- **Compatible** packages: kept and updated to their latest 2.0-ready release via GPM.
+- **Incompatible** packages: routed through the **plugin policy** you've chosen (**Skip** or **Disable**).

+You also choose between **strict** and **permissive** compatibility modes:

+- **Strict** is the default.
+Trusts the `compatibility:` flag and the inference rules as-is.
+- **Permissive** promotes inferred-incompatible packages to "compatible" so you can test them on the staged 2.0 site even if their authors haven't formally flagged them yet.
+Curated explicit incompatibilities still block in either mode.

+Because the migration runs as a side-by-side staged install, you can iterate (Reset, Restart, Re-run a step) and try different policy and mode combinations without touching your live 1.x site.

-### After Upgrading
+### After Migrating

-Once on the new Grav version:
+Once your staged 2.0 site has been promoted and is live:

-1. Check for updated versions of your disabled plugins — authors may have released compatible versions
+1. Check for updated versions of any plugins your policy disabled.
+Authors may have released 2.0-flagged versions since you migrated.
 2. Update plugins via GPM: `bin/gpm update`
-3. Re-enable plugins one at a time, verifying each works correctly
+3. Re-enable disabled plugins one at a time, verifying each works correctly
 4. If a plugin causes issues, disable it and contact the plugin author

 > [!WARNING]